FAQ

 Reporting features include:

-• Real time claims cost-based Consequential Risk Score Analysis
+• Risk Score with claims-impact weighting - Consequential Risk Score Analysis

 • All manual task risk factors input